ngeorgiev/gemeinwohl-oekonomie/README.md

 ## Progress

+ * 15.09.2013 - Matrix text is unselectable for better User Experience (UX).
  * 14.09.2013 - Better design of the quick test.
 Added table data for D1-E5.
 Created small icon for the back-to-matrix button.
  * 13.09.2013 - Moved external JS and CSS scripts into vendor for easier deployment.
 Fixed deployment issues.
  * 12.09.2013 - Generating all templates with the grunt plugin.
 Matrix table height fixes.
 Quick test - created icon and adapted result colors for the Quick Test.